JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 It was in a protective mylar bag and rested on an acid free backing board and we were all impressed.
 You only really spent the extra money for a bag and backing board for comics that are worth something.

+When he pulled the comic out we were a bit less impressed.
+The cover had some dings and folds and it was clearly already read; this comic was not in mint condition but rather it was “fair” to “good” at best.

+He passed it over to me and as I flipped through it he said, “You can have it for $5.”
+A few kids gasped and looked at each other. “$5?”
+I said, “This isn’t mint and it sold for 35 cents when you got it,” I added.
+He then came back at me and said, “Okay, how about $3.50.”
+To which I retorted, “I’ll give you $3.25 since that’s all I have.”

+There was a pause, and he said yes and with that I pulled out $3.25 in a mix of crumbled dollar bills and change from my pocket and paid him for it.

+As he took the money and I took the comic, I quickly place it back into the bag.

+“You know that’s gonna be worth something someday!” one of my friends said.
+I nodded and thought I made a good investment.
+I might have been only 10 years old at the time, but dreams of selling this comic for $15 or maybe $20 when I was 20 years old swam through my head.

+For the first time in my life I made a financial plan for the future and I was damned proud of myself.

 ***

 *Going to My First Comic Convention and Getting Ripped Off (c) Copyright by Jack Szwergold; written on May 19, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*